 Millions of people adore yoga, an ancient Hindu practice that reaches far beyond the physical aspect of our being.
 Yoga's goal is to improve our mental health by bringing an emotional balance, which is precisely what matters most.
-As a health copywriter, yoga is an essential practice for our creativity, productivity and of course stress relief.
+Yoga is an essential practice for our creativity, productivity and of course stress relief.
 Here are five great ways to get the most out of your yoga classes.

 No matter how much you love practising asanas, they are just the physical postures known from the Western yoga classes.
 They are only one part of yoga, which is originally more about spirituality rather than the exercise itself.
 Asanas were developed to prepare the body for meditation in the first place, and not as a form of practice on its own.
 Taking your practice beyond your favourite asanas will help you get the most out of your yoga classes.
 Other components of yoga such as meditation, chanting, breath control (pranayama), Yamas and niyamas, will help you understand the higher purpose of yoga and take your physical practice to a whole new level.

 If you’re an experienced yoga practitioner or just a beginner, you should never feel like anyone watches and judges you while practising.
 Every person’s body is in a different place, which means that you have to do what your body allows you to at the moment.
 Neither more nor less than that.
 Yes, we know that it can be tempting to compare yourself to your classmates, but try to focus on yourself instead and recognise your abilities.
-This is the best way to maximise your performance and feel a lot better, so tune everyone else out, and you’ll see an instant improvement.
+This is the best way to maximise your performance and feel a lot better, so tune everyone else out, repeat a yoga saying which resonates with you and you’ll see an instant improvement.

 Speaking of improving your performance, you should know that fueling your body before a yoga class is more than essential.
 Even though you may completely forget to grab a light snack, which is particularly true when you’re in a rush, you should bear in mind that just a half of a banana or a handful of almonds can do wonders for your body.
 These will boost your energy levels and help you exercise with ease, which shouldn’t be overlooked.